-3.7 - Your roof
+3.7 YOUR ROOF

-Roofs must be constructed from masonry or terracotta tiles or corrugated Colorbond or similar.
-Roof materials must be matte finish and non-reflective.
+- 1. Roofs must be constructed from masonry or terracotta tiles or corrugated Colorbond or similar.
+Roof materials must be matte finish and non-reflective. - 2.
+Lower storey pitched roofs must have eaves of at least 450mm depth along any elevation (excluding the garage) that faces a road or reserve.

-- 1. Lower storey pitched roofs must have eaves of at least 450mm along any elevation (excluding the garage) that faces a road or reserve. - 2.
-The front eaves must return for at least 1m along any side wall that is not on the boundary and does not face a road or reserve.
+3. The front eaves must return for at least 1m along any side wall that is not on the boundary and does not face a road or reserve.

-3. The upper level on double storey houses must have eaves of at least 450mm along all elevations.
+4. The upper level on double storey houses must have eaves of at least 450mm depth along all elevations.

-3.8 - The walls
+3.8 THE WALLS

-- 1. At least 50% of external walls (excluding windows and doors) must be constructed from brickwork or a rendered finish. - 2.
+- 1. At least 50% of all external walls (i.e. the entire building, excluding windows and doors) must be constructed from brickwork or a rendered finish. - 2.
 A minimum of two different material finishes must be used on the walls of the front facade. - 3.
+One material, including face brickwork, must not comprise more than 70% of the front facade (excluding windows and doors).

+Appropriate materials or finishes include:

+- Face Brick

+- Render

+- Stacked stone

+- Masonry blocks

+- Weatherboard

-One material, including face brickwork, must not comprise more than 70% of the external walls (excluding windows and doors). - 4.
-Appropriate materials or finishes include: - Face Brick - Render - Stacked stone - Masonry blocks - Weatherboard - Timber cladding - Other materials at the discretion of the DRC - 5.
-Contrasting render colours may be considered as different materials, at the discretion of the DRC.
-Contrasting face brick or block colours will not be approved.
+- Timber cladding

+- · other materials at the discretion of the DRC

+- 4. Contrasting render colours may be considered as different materials, at the discretion of the DRC. - 5.
+Contrasting face brick or block colours will not be considered as different materials.